 - Block off at least 1-3 hours to practice everyday (use a 50/50 mixture of learning and application)

 Do you have any questions about how to learn a new skill that weren’t answered here?
 Tell me in the comments!
 Enjoy this article?
 If so, share it with your friends.
-They will appreciate the helpful advice.
+They will appreciate the actionable advice. :)

 - 5 Questions to Ask Yourself before You Become a Freelancer

 - How to Be Productive at Home (When You’d Rather Be Watching Netflix)

 - How to Get Your First Paying Client within a Month

 - How to Set and Negotiate a Rate You Can Live with

 - How to Write a Pitch That Convinces Clients to Hire You

 - How to Publish and Promote Your Online Portfolio